Hit & Miss: Emblem 2010 Cabernet Sauvignon with Tamale Pie & Lamb, Eggplant & Fontina Pasta

 Hit: Tamale Pie

 This wine’s generosity of fruit and lax tannins provide perceived sweetness on the palate.
 (The wine is dry.)
-The Cabernet flatters this fat-laden dish with some juiciness, and suprisingly, this rich entrée doesn’t need the palate-cleansing properties expected of most wines.
+The Cabernet flatters this fat-laden dish with some juiciness, and surprisingly, this rich entrée doesn’t need the palate-cleansing properties expected of most wines.
 Even better, most young, higher-end Napa Cabs would be levitating with oak, but this wine doesn’t cede an innuendo.

-Lamb, Eggplant and Fontina Pasta
+Miss: Lamb, Eggplant and Fontina Pasta

 This was a dare.
 I was certain the flavors would blend brilliantly, and – happily – they did.
-The question was whether the duelling richness of the wine and pasta would tump the match overboard or brilliantly cancel each other out.
+The question was whether the dueling richness of the wine and pasta would tump the match overboard or brilliantly cancel each other out.
 In this case, it was the former.
 This indulgent dish begged for acid, and the wine just didn’t have it.